omise/bluepine/README.md

 }
 ```

-### Custom Serializer
+### Custom serializer

 By default, each primitive types e.g. `string`, `integer`, etc. has its own serializer.
-We can override it by overriding `.serializer` class method.
+We can override it by overriding the `.serializer` class method.

-For example.
-If we want to extend `boolean` attribute to treat "**on**" as a valid boolean value.
-We could do it like this.
+For example. to extend the `boolean` attribute to treat "**on**" as a valid boolean value, use the following code.

 ```ruby
 BooleanAttribute.normalize = ->(x) { ["on", true].include?(x) ? true : false }